jan-codex/Coffee-Sales-Insights/README.md

 **Step 1**:
 1. Load the csv file in the Power BI.
 2. Steps to create a BaseMeasure table: Home --> Enter Data --> Type the table name here and click on create.
-3. ## Creating a New Measure in Power BI

 ## Creating a New Measure in Power BI